mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ### Disadvantages

-* Upwork collects fees from both the client and freelancer, effectively making it ~XX% (TODO: calculate this) more expensive to hire someone.
+* Upwork [collects fees](https://www.upwork.com/legal#fees) from both the client and freelancer, effectively making it ~13-23% more expensive to hire someone.
 * Once you begin working with someone through Upwork, you're contractually bound to pay them exclusively through Upwork (including Upwork fees) for two years.
 * Upwork attracts cheap, abusive clients, which has caused many talented writers to abandon the platform.
 * Upwork [fails to eliminate phony freelancers](/upwork-scammer/) from its system.